 I was recently sent a pasta kit from the folks at Johnsonville.
 The kit included a pasta machine, a pasta dryer, cheese grater, and meatball former… being a food blogger has great perks!
 Anyway, I thought I would try making homemade fettuccine.
-Most recipes online were similar so I just read a few to get the general idea on how to make the pasta.
-I then searched for some videos to help show me how to use my pasta making machine and thisvideo really helped me.
+Most recipes online were similar so I just read a few to get the general idea of how to make the pasta.
+I then searched for some videos to help show me how to use my pasta-making machine and this video really helped me.

 - 2 cups of flour